boltsource/cloud-native-book/README.md

     --role roles/owner
 ```

-Create a local key for the service account
+Create a local key for the service account that the terraform CLI can use
 ```bash
 gcloud iam service-accounts keys create ~/.terraform/service-account.json \
     --iam-account sa-terraform@$PROJECT_ID.iam.gserviceaccount.com
 ```

-**Temporary** Visit the UI to enable billing on Google Cloud Storage page

 Create a storage bucket to store terraform state
 ```bash
 gsutil mb -p $PROJECT_ID gs://$PROJECT_ID-tf-state
 ```

-Setup a basic terraform file in `ops/terraform/main.tf`
+Setup a main terraform file with providers, variables, and a backend in `ops/terraform/main.tf`

 Init the project
 ```bash